 Bamboo bikes are a beautiful and unique alternative to carbon, aluminum, and steel-framed bikes.
 They offer a comfortable, efficient, and stable ride.
 They are also durable and long-lasting.
 As an added benefit, bamboo frames have a small carbon footprint.
 Many bamboo bike companies also have a strong positive social impact on the area they are produced.
 Of course, bamboo frames aren’t for everyone.
 They are pricey, fairly heavy, and may be less durable than steel and titanium frames.
 The unique looks can also draw attention.

 When choosing your next bike, it’s worth at least considering a bamboo frame.
-Whichever frame material you choose, I hope this guide helps you decide whether or not a bamboo bike is the right choice for your style of riding.
+Whichever frame material you choose, I hope this guide helps you decide whether or not a bamboo bike is the right choice for your riding style.

 Have you ridden a bamboo bicycle?
 Share your experience and tips in the comments below!